How-to Guides, Troubleshooting and FAQs for Yale Access Module

 The Yale Access Assure Locks work with the Yale Access app.
 This free app can be downloaded from the App Store or Google Play Store.
 Yale apps are not compatible.

 The Yale Access module allows a user access to a better Bluetooth experience.
 The Yale Access app and Yale Access Kit add – Unlock on arrival, door position sensing (when DoorSense is installed) and remote access via the Yale Connect Wi-Fi bridge.
-Additionally the Yale Access app allows simplified access sharing and access to numerous integrations such as Google, Amazon Alexa, Apple Home Kit, Samsung Smart Things.
+Additionally the Yale Access app allows simplified access sharing and access to numerous integrations such as Google, Amazon Alexa and Apple Home Kit.

 Yes – You can add the Yale Access Kit to your Yale Assure Lock with Bluetooth.
 Please be aware that use of the Yale Access module will deactivate the current Yale Bluetooth.